‘What is the divorce rate in the United States’ or ‘what is the divorce rate in America’ are some of the most googled questions about divorce.

 One of the deal killers could be someone who drinks too much, who participates in drug use, who lies, betrays you during the dating phase of the relationship, maybe you’ll say that someone who has kids would never work for you, or someone that doesn’t want children would never work for you.

 No one teaches us how to constructively argue, or disagree with our partner.
 And this is crucial to a healthy marriage.
-Premarital counseling can help couples learn how to overcome disagreements, how to disagree with respect, how to not shut down in the bedroom, how to not shut down and do passive aggressive behavior techniques that many of us love.
+Premarital counseling can help couples learn how to overcome disagreements, how to disagree with respect, how to not shut down in the bedroom, how to not shut down and do passive-aggressive behavior techniques that many of us love.

 All couples should go through an extensive premarital counseling course no matter how old you are, or how long you have been together.
 We also believe it’s important to do financial counseling with the individuals during this premarital course, as well as coming to an understanding and agreement regarding children, religion, how to handle money, vacations, sex and much more.
-Too many couples marry without any premarital work with a minister, rabbi or priest at all and this change would decrease the divorce rate in our society.
+Too many couples marry without any premarital work with a minister, rabbi or priest at all and this change would decrease the divorce rate in America.

 3. Any active addiction is going to destroy the chances of a healthy marriage